1noro/apod-dybg-py/README.md

 ## Configuration
 > The configurations are implemented but not yet explained.

-## Uninstallation :boom:
+## Uninstallation
 Currently the `utils/uninstall.py` file is not yet implemented.

 ## Credits

-- Created, programmed and maintained by @boot1110001.
+- Created, programmed and maintained by [boot1110001](https://github.com/boot1110001).
 - Inspired on the [script](https://gist.github.com/JoshSchreuder/882666) of [Josh Schreuder](https://gist.github.com/JoshSchreuder).

 ## Licenses